Back to Blog

 MindfulFlow Journal

 These concerns are not only reasonable—they are essential to address.
-In fact, surveys consistently show that privacy is one of the top barriers preventing people from using mental health or wellness apps (APA Monitor).
+Surveys consistently show that privacy is one of the top barriers preventing people from using digital wellness tools (APA Monitor).
 Let’s look at what privacy and security really mean in the context of AI-assisted journaling.

 Why Privacy Matters So Much in Journaling